Hugh Trenchard, 1st Viscount Trenchard: Establishing the RAF and the struggle for survival

-During the summer of 1919 he worked on completing the demobilization of the R.A.F. and establishing it on a peacetime basis.
+During the summer of 1919, Trenchard worked on completing the demobilization of the RAF and establishing it on a peacetime basis.
 This was a sizable task as the force was budgeted to shrink from 280 squadrons to around 28.
 It was also during this time that the new RAF officer ranks were decided upon, despite some opposition from members of the Army Council.
-Trenchard himself was regraded from Major-General to Air Vice-Marshal, and then promoted to Air Marshal a few days later.
+Trenchard himself was regraded from major-general to air vice-marshal, and then promoted to air marshal a few days later.

-By the autumn of 1919 the budgetary effects of Lloyd George's Ten Year Rule were causing Trenchard some difficulty as he sought to develop the institutions of the R.A.F.
-He had to argue against the view that the Army and Navy should provide all the support services and education, leaving the R.A.F. only to provide flying training.
-He viewed this idea as a precursor to the break-up of the R.A.F., and in spite of the costs, he wanted its own institutions which would develop airmanship and engender the air spirit.
+By the autumn of 1919, the budgetary effects of Lloyd George's Ten Year Rule were causing Trenchard some difficulty as he sought to develop the institutions of the RAF.
+He had to argue against the view that the Army and Navy should provide all the support services and education, leaving the RAF only to provide flying training.
+He viewed this idea as a precursor to the break-up of the RAF, and in spite of the costs, he wanted its own institutions which would develop airmanship and engender the air spirit.
 Having convinced Churchill of his case, he oversaw the founding of the RAF (Cadet) College at Cranwell as the world's first military air academy.
-In 1920 he inaugurated the Aircraft Apprentice system, which provided the R.A.F. with highly technically trained specialist ground-crews for the next 70 years.
-In 1922 the RAF Staff College at Andover was established to provide air force specific training to the R.A.F.'s middle-ranking officers.
+In 1920 he inaugurated the Aircraft Apprentice system, which provided the RAF with highly technically trained specialist ground-crews for the next 70 years.
+In 1922 the RAF Staff College at Andover was established to provide air force specific training to the RAF's middle-ranking officers.

 Late 1919 saw Trenchard created a baronet and granted £10,000 for his war services.
-Although he had attained a measure of financial security, the future of the R.A.F, was far from assured.
+Although he had attained a measure of financial security, the future of the RAF, was far from assured.
 He judged that the chief threat to the new service came from the new First Sea Lord, Admiral Beatty.
 Looking to take the initiative, Trenchard arranged to see Beatty, meeting with him in early December, Trenchard, arguing that the "air is one and indivisible", put forward a case for an air force with its own strategic role which also controlled army and navy co-operation squadrons.
 Beatty did not accept Trenchard's argument and Trenchard resorted to asking for a 12 months amnesty to put his plans into action.
 The request appealed to Beatty's sense of fair play, and he agreed to let Trenchard be until the end of 1920.
 Around this time Trenchard indicated to Beatty that control over some supporting elements of naval aviation (but not aircrew or aircraft) might be returned to the Admiralty.
 Trenchard also offered Beatty the option of locating the Air Ministry staff who worked in connection with naval aviation at the Admiralty.
 Beatty declined the offer and later, when no transfer of any naval aviation assets occurred, came to the view that Trenchard had acted in bad faith.